 Example SMART Goal for Brand Awareness

 Without maintaining a consistent flow of new leads, your sales department will never net the increase in profits and revenue that you want.
+Lead generation is one of the most common marketing goal examples.
 You're not their only source of leads, but it's safe to say your colleagues over in sales are depending on you to convert your website's highest-quality leads into new contacts to which they can reach out.

 From tried-and-tested methods like on-page forms to innovative features like chatbots, there are many ways through which you can collect a website visitor's contact information.
 One of the biggest challenges a marketer faces is actually generating high-quality leads.

 You need to prioritize the marketing ROI and make sure you're investing your time in strategies that will generate leads at a higher volume.

 The key is identifying what type of content, offers or campaigns are generating which types of high-quality leads for you.
 Goals don't always have to be tied directly back to revenue - but they should always align with the overarching marketing strategy.